NSokolov114/english-dictionary/README.md

   counter++;
   if (counter > 1000) {
-    console.log('Failed to find a long enough word!') break;               // without this line in case you set a really high, }                      // you'll get into the infinite loop }
+    console.log('Failed to find a long enough word!') break;               // prevent getting into the infinite loop }                      // if conditions you've set are too strict }
 console.log(longerWord);
 ```